manishjalui11/TaskApp/README.md

 ## Features

-- Add and delete blog post
+- Add and delete task
-- View someone else blog
+- Mark as important task
-- Can add comment to that blog
+- Edit task

 And of course BlogApp itself is open source with a [public repository][dill] on GitHub.